When the system becomes unpredictable too

 Apr 20, 2025

-But with LLMs that equation have changed.
+But with LLMs that equation has changed.

 Now we have non-deterministic (and sometimes surprising) behaviour on the side of the system as well.